 This provision is seriously flawed.
 It only assures same day service "where available."
-This is a loophole the size of the Canadian Shield.
+This is a huge loophole.
 It does not even guarantee a ride if booked the day before.
 In contrast, conventional transit riders usually just have to consult the bus schedule and then wait at a bus stop for a few minutes for a ride they don't even have to book in advance.